A+ Rated Siding Contractors Portland Metro

 Lets face it: there are a lot of companies out there selling siding—and most of it’s the flimsy vinyl variety that just plain looks bad on your home, and worse, does not last in the Pacific Northwest.

-Many homeowners buy vinyl siding because they THINK (or have been told) that it costs less than fiber cement siding.
+Many homeowners choose vinyl siding replacement because they think (or have been told by siding contractors) that it costs less than fiber cement siding.
 But that isn’t really true.
-When you factor in upkeep, product longevity, cleaning, and repairs, James Hardie fiber cement siding is the “cheaper” way to go.
+You have to factor in the product longevity as well as cost of upkeep, cleaning, and repairs.
+Taking this into consideration James Hardie fiber cement siding—known as Hardiplank— is the “cheaper” way to go.
 And that holds true for any home siding material you want to compare it to.

 Just take at this price comparison chart: